Is Your Current ERP System Working for You?

 1. Evaluate How Your Current System is Used

-Start by assessing which features of your ERP system are actively used and which are not.
-Many businesses find it challenging to pay for complex functionalities that remain largely untouched.
+Start by assessing which features of your ERP system are currently in use and which are not.
+Many businesses struggle to justify paying for complex capabilities that remain largely unused.

 Action: Conduct a feature utilisation audit by the department to identify rarely used features.